python-discord/site/pydis_site/apps/content/resources/guides/python-guides/mutability.md

 ---
 title: Mutability and Immutability in Python
-description: "Mutable and immutable data types: What they are and how they work."
+description: "Mutable and immutable data types: what they are and how they work."
 ---

 Consider this example: